AlperShal/nvidia-force-comp-pipeline-and-GSync/README.md

 ### Multiple Nvidia GPUs

 The script will probably not work on setups that have multiple monitors connected to different Nvidia GPUs.
-This is because it parses the output of `nvidia-settings` to get the current monitor metamode, and I have no idea what the format of that is with multiple GPUs.
+This is because it parses the output of `nvidia-settings` to get the current monitor metamode.

- If you are in that situation, send me the output of the command `nvidia-settings -q CurrentMetaMode` on your machine and I'll update the script.